jneug/drang-run/README.rst

    2-3
    2-4

-Of course, this can be used with characters and formatted:
+Of course, this can be used with characters and be formatted:

 .. code-block:: fish